matyasmihalka/fullstack-blog/packages/frontend/README.md

 ## Notes

 I decided to use Apollo client instead of TanStack Query.
 TanStack Query recommends to use `graphql-request` as a client that is hard to configure with authentication middlewares.
 Probably I could exchange it for `ky` but at this point Apollo vlinet support what I need so I just decided to exchange.

+## ToDos

+- Consider rewriting the fronted to Remix